 This is to ensure you have enough time to unapprove and edit the run, if necessary.

 Zenefits Payroll will perform two separate debits for each pay run.
-One debit is for the wages paid by direct deposit and one is for the payroll taxes in full.
-This keeps Zenefits Payroll in line with standard industry practices, as well as providing additional payroll visibility.
+One debit is for the wages paid via direct deposit and the other is for payroll taxes in full.
+This keeps Zenefits Payroll in line with standard industry practices, and provides additional payroll visibility.

 Direct Deposit transfers can take 1-2 banking days from check date to post to individual bank accounts; times for individual banks will vary.
 Any Direct Deposit funds transferred by Zenefits Payroll that don't successfully post to a valid bank account within 5-7 banking days will be returned to your payroll account.
 If someone doesn't receive their Direct Deposit funds with 5-7 banking days, and the funds aren't returned to your payroll account, contact Support.